Tonight: Thurs Nov. 15. meeting cancelled due to weather.

-Program starts at 7:30 p.m. but come early – 7 p.m. – to socialize, browse the CHS library books, participate in raffle items (proceeds go to our scholarship fund – click here for details), look at travel fliers or get your plant questions answered by our resident horticulturalist, Kevin Wilcox.
+Program Meeting starts at 7:30 p.m. but come early – 7 p.m. – to socialize, browse the CHS library books, participate in raffle items (proceeds go to our scholarship fund – click here for details), look at travel fliers or get your plant questions answered by our resident horticulturalist, Kevin Wilcox.

 Location: Emanuel Auditorium – 160 Mohegan Drive, West Hartford.
 Cost for non-members is $10 (free for full-time students with a valid ID).